Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_slides.md

 ## Important takeaways

-Packaging of Python code is
+Packaging of Python code consists of ...

-- creation of a standardized folder structure to convert raw Python code into a project.
+- ... creating a standardized folder structure to convert raw Python code into a project.
-- creating and uploading distribution archives.
+- ... creating build artifacts.
-- Uploading distribution archives to a package index.
+- ... uploading build artifacts to a package index.

-We saw the process of packaging and uploading to TestPyPI which is similar to uploading to the PyPI.
+- ... testing if the uploaded package can be installed.